stackgl/gl-shader-core/README.md

 * `uniforms` is a list of all uniforms exported by the shader program
 * `attributes` is a list of all attributes exported by the shader program

+The uniform and attributes variables have output which is consistent with [glsl-extract](https://npmjs.org/package/glsl-extract)

 **Returns** A compiled shader object.